What does a Purple Heart mean?

 In 1782, George Washington designed and created the Badge of Military Merit.
 Initially the award was to recognize meritorious military service.
 The decoration would be presented to soldiers who displayed gallantry in battle, but also fidelity in their service.
 The Badge of Military Merit was an award that was created by Washington for all soldiers and not just for officers who had been victorious in battle.
 Military protocols in the 1700s recognized officers mostly.

 Enlisted soldiers Elijah Churchill, Daniel Bissell and William Brown were the first Continental Army soldiers to receive the Badge of Military Merit for their service in key Revolutionary War battles.
 But after the colonies earned their independence, the Badge of Military Merit became a dormant award for roughly 150 years.
+There were no real answers when someone asked what does a Purple Heart mean because the award was all but obsolete.

 In 1932, Army Chief of Staff Gen. Douglas MacArthur decided to breathe new life into the award to help commemorate the bicentennial of Washington’s birthday.
 MacArthur worked with the War Department and renamed the Badge of Military Merit; it became the Purple Heart because the Badge’s original configuration was a heart-shaped cloth.

 MacArthur helped design the Purple Heart Medal to look as we know it today.
 The medal has a purple ribbon and a heart-shaped medallion with the bust of Washington in the center.
 MacArthur would become the first person to receive the modern version of the Purple Heart.
 Military historians believe he awarded himself the medal retroactively for service in World War I. About 136 World War I veterans also received the initial award.
+What does a Purple Heart mean to those WWI veterans?
+That their sacrifices and the physical harm they endured for the nation was recognized.

 In 1942, President Franklin D. Roosevelt refined the rules for the Purple Heart by expanding eligibility of the award to other services and issuing a strict-criteria that the award only be awarded to those wounded or killed in combat.
 U.S. military members of any rank qualify for the award if they have been wounded or killed in action.